ArduPilot/ardupilot_wiki/common/source/docs/common-rcoutput-mapping.rst

 These are the Copter and Quadplane VTOL motor outputs.
 For Multi-Copters, see :ref:`Motor Order Diagrams<connect-escs-and-motors>` .
-Or see :ref:`Tradtional Helicopter <traditional-helicopter-connecting-apm>`, or :ref:`singlecopter-and-coaxcopter`, or :ref:`heliquads`.
+Or see :ref:`Traditional Helicopter <traditional-helicopter-connecting-apm>`, or :ref:`singlecopter-and-coaxcopter`, or :ref:`heliquads`.

 [site wiki="copter"]
 .. note::